 You may be wondering why I set out on this journey in the first place.
 The answer is essentially "because it is awesome", as one might expect.
+This is what adventure looks like.
 I hope that you'll agree with me by the end of this series.

 When I first read the wikipedia article on tag systems I thought "how do you write a program for this?"
 I casually searched around but was unable to find anything giving insight.
 I then searched a bit less casually and asked around on the esolang IRC but the replies focused on implementing an interpreter and not programming the tag system.
 At this point I began to read through the proofs of turing completeness.
 The proofs were so good that I felt comfortable writing real tag programs.
 But before you can write the program, you need the emulator to test it.
 And before you can debug the emulator you need programs to excise the proper paths.
 And to get these programs you need to generate them from easier programs.
 Eventually you're writing an emulator for an intermediate language so that you can debug your compiler in order to debug your interpreter in order to debug your compiler.

 And that is where I left off a while ago until I had a neat idea.
 Instead of trying to interpret these massive programs I could reflect them back into C and use a "real" compiler.
 In this way I would be granted all of the benefits of a traditional toolchain including being able to use a debugger.
 I threw something together and had an issue debugged in a few minutes.
 Never doubt the power of a short feedback loop!
 Now the compiler backend was complete and the rest of the project began to flow again.

 But I am getting ahead of myself.
 Let's start from the beginning.
 Let's examine The Tag System.